Transparency and translucency: Absorption of light in solids

 When light strikes an object, it usually has not just a single frequency (or wavelength) but many.
-Objects have a tendency to selectively absorb, reflect or transmit light of certain frequencies.
+Objects have a tendency to selectively absorb, reflect, or transmit light of certain frequencies.
 That is, one object might reflect green light while absorbing all other frequencies of visible light.
 Another object might selectively transmit blue light while absorbing all other frequencies of visible light.
-The manner in which visible light interacts with an object is dependent upon the frequency of the light, the nature of the atoms in the object, and often the nature of the electrons in the atoms of the object.
+The manner in which visible light interacts with an object is dependent upon the frequency of the light, the nature of the atoms in the object, and often, the nature of the electrons in the atoms of the object.

 Some materials allow much of the light that falls on them to be transmitted through the material without being reflected.
 Materials that allow the transmission of light waves through them are called optically transparent.
 Chemically pure (undoped) window glass and clean river or spring water are prime examples of this.

-Materials which do not allow the transmission of any light wave frequencies are called opaque.
+Materials that do not allow the transmission of any light wave frequencies are called opaque.
 Such substances may have a chemical composition which includes what are referred to as absorption centers.
-Most materials are composed of materials which are selective in their absorption of light frequencies.
+Most materials are composed of materials that are selective in their absorption of light frequencies.
 Thus they absorb only certain portions of the visible spectrum.
 The frequencies of the spectrum which are not absorbed are either reflected back or transmitted for our physical observation.
 In the visible portion of the spectrum, this is what gives rise to color.

 Absorption centers are largely responsible for the appearance of specific wavelengths of visible light all around us.
-Moving from longer (0.7 micrometer) to shorter (0.4 micrometer) wavelengths: red, orange, yellow, green and blue (ROYGB) can all be identified by our senses in the appearance of color by the selective absorption of specific light wave frequencies (or wavelengths).
+Moving from longer (0.7 μm) to shorter (0.4 μm) wavelengths: Red, orange, yellow, green, and blue (ROYGB) can all be identified by our senses in the appearance of color by the selective absorption of specific light wave frequencies (or wavelengths).
 Mechanisms of selective light wave absorption include: